ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 #### Collate

-Rather than outputting a single diagnostic file over the whole model horizontal grid, the ocean component [MOM](/models/model_components/ocean/#modular-ocean-model-mom) typically generates diagnostic outputs as tiles, each of which spans over a portion of the model horizontal grid.
+Rather than outputting a single diagnostic file over the whole model horizontal grid, the ocean component [MOM](/models/model_components/ocean/#modular-ocean-model-mom) typically generates diagnostic outputs as tiles, each of which spans a portion of model grid.

 The `collate` section in the `config.yaml` file controls the process that combines these smaller files into a single output file.